-This course is an introduction to the interviewing, listening, and report writing skills required of human service workers, including substance abuse providers.
-Students are introduced to counseling theory and schools of thought, combined with a brief presentation of the techniques used by some of the theorists.
+This course is an introduction to the interviewing, listening, and planning skills required of human service workers, including substance abuse providers.
+Students are introduced to counseling theories and schools of thought, combined with a brief presentation of the techniques used by some of the theorists.